What is an IPO and how does it work?

 An IPO is the process of a private company listing its shares on a public stock exchange – also known as ‘going public’.
-Initial public offerings (IPOs) are the first opportunity most investors get to buy a unit of ownership in a company and receive shareholder rights.
+Initial public offerings (IPOs) are the first opportunity to invest in a unit of ownership in a company and receive shareholder rights.

 Public share issues enable a company to raise money from the public, rather than relying on private capital.
-This opens up a much wider pool of capital the company can use to pay off its debts, fund initiatives and raise its brand’s profile.
+This gives the firm a much wider pool of capital it can use to pay off debts, fund initiatives and raise their profile.

-When a company decides to list, it will offer its shares via investment banks, which are known as the underwriter of the transaction.
+The company will offer its shares via investment banks, which are known as the underwriter of the transaction.
 These banks determine the level of interest in the company’s shares and the risks involved in the business’s decision, as well as suggesting the initial issuance price of the stock.

 What does it mean when a company goes public?

 When a company goes public, it means they become subject to specific reporting requirements and regulations from exchanges.
-While these can differ from exchange to exchange, in general a public company must have:
+A public company must have:

 - At least two shareholders